shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 # Ethical Hacking Cheat Sheet
 A cheat sheet for ethical hacking created by Alan Shiah.

+###### Disclaimer: The information provided here is intended for educational and informational purposes only.
+It is not meant to encourage or condone any illegal activities, including hacking, unauthorized access to computer systems, or any other form of cybercrime.
+Users are solely responsible for their actions and should abide by all applicable laws and ethical guidelines.
+Any misuse of the information provided is strictly prohibited.

 ![9d9bd13afce1a798d22ecfd9897730ed](https://github.com/shiahalan/Ethical-Hacking-Cheat-Sheet/assets/102575877/ce271435-83a5-492f-b7d2-394d1a33d1f1)
 ## OSINT (Open-Source Intelligence) 🔎